ucsb-cs148-w25/pj09-socialrunning/team/contributions/CONTRIBS.md

 - Assisted development of API route to generate the playlist in the user's Spotify
 - Minor UX improvements to Playlist page
 - Added button to open generated playlist directly in Spotify (in PR phase)
-- Led most daily scrums
+- Led many daily scrums